-Featured Snippets currently sit (opens in a new tab) at around 10% of all search result queries.
+Featured Snippets (opens in a new tab) at around 10% of all search result queries.
 That’s a reasonable amount, but that number does vary wildly based on industry and query intent.
 Dependent on the client I work with, that might make a decent amount of time spent on a campaign.
 For others, not so much.
 Best to figure out how much opportunity is out there for a site and make that call.
 For some sites, ranking for Featured Snippets might actually be impossible.
-I wrote this case study for Moz (opens in a new tab) detailing these, but algorithmic intervention can play a factor.
+I wrote this (opens in a new tab) detailing these, but algorithmic intervention can play a factor.

 Some say getting featured snippets is nice, but you shouldn’t get used to having them.
 What’s your take on that?

 I think there’s a lot of opportunity for some sites in Featured Snippets.
 For those sites, time is well spent ensuring they’re occupying the Featured Snippet.
 The Featured Snippet is meant to be the “best result”, so the tasks performed to reach that position (if obtainable) are going to benefit that piece of content either way.
 As long as you’re making long-term changes to improve the content as a whole and not engaging in short-term manipulation, you’ll be good.

 What are your best practices when it comes to winning featured snippets?

 For any piece of content I’m involved with creating for clients, it’s a smart idea to use varying types of HTML structure.